Vincent Price: Legacy

 In 1999, a frank and detailed biography of Price written by his daughter, Victoria, was published by St. Martin's Press.
 In late May 2011, an event was held by the organization Cinema St. Louis to celebrate what would have been Price's 100th birthday.
 It included a public event with Victoria at the Missouri History Museum and a showcase of ephemeral and historic items at the gallery inside the Sheldon Concert Hall.

 In an unusual convergence of widely different generational and cultural backgrounds, the genteel Price was a friend of the English hard rock band Deep Purple and in 1975, he appeared on Roger Glover's live version of The Butterfly Ball and the Grasshopper's Feast as a narrator.
 Decades later, in 2013, Deep Purple released "Vincent Price", a single the band members dedicated to him.
 That same year, American director and writer John Waters composed a "heartfelt and appreciative" retrospective on Price for Turner Classic Movies, which recognized the actor as its "Star of the Month" in October 2013 and showcased then a selection of his most popular films.
 The tribute was repeatedly broadcast on TCM to promote and complement those televised presentations.
 In sharing with viewers his feelings about Price, Waters at one point describes the actor's screen appeal, especially when he was featured in darker roles:

 One raise of his eyebrow and you knew you were about to be thrilled by a debonair, evil, yet sympathetic villain...I can't imagine these films without Vincent Price in them.
 He was just a fine actor, never pretentious.
 The audiences that went to see him were all-inclusive, from the poorest people to the richest.
 Nobody disliked him.
 Vincent Price was classless, even though he was classy, an exaggerated gentleman.
 He gave upscale a good name, and he was always handsome, dignified, charming, and a little bit sinister.

+The Price Award

+In 2014 Hollywood Horrorfest founder Miles Flanagan and Victoria Price created the Vincent Price Award (aka the Price Award).
+It celebrates "Vincent Price's unique artistic and iconic legacy by honoring an artist whose work has achieved equally iconic status in the horror/fantasy genres.”
+Presented by Victoria Price annually, as part of Hollywood Horrorfest, all profits from the event go to charity.
+The event fundraised for the Vincent Price Art Museum and in 2025 created the Vincent Price Scholarship to fundraise directly for individual students at East Los Angeles College, “the spiritual home of Vincent Price.”

+Previous recipients include Joe Dante, Cassandra Peterson, Sid Haig, John Landis and Rick Baker.